ferrettindr/image-drawer/README.md

 ### Working example
 The included class ImageDrawer.java contains a main method which shows a simple way to use the package.

-Compile it with `javac ImageDrawer.java` and run it with `java ImageDrawer pathToImage numberOfTries brushSize`.
+Compile it with `javac ImageDrawer.java` and run it with `java ImageDrawer pathToImage numberOfTries brushShape [..shapeMeasurements]`.

-For example, running `java ImageDrawer ./woodland.png 10000000 10` should get you something similar to this:
+For example, running `java ImageDrawer ./woodland.png 10000000 rectangle 10 10` should get you something similar to this:

 ***Original image***: woodland.png